Combo: Co-speech holistic 3D human motion generation and efficient customizable adaptation in harmony: Introduction

 Motivated by the above observations, we take a pre-train-and-fine-tune approach.
 During pre-training, we train a model with data from a fixed identity in neutral emotion.
 The injection of specific conditions, such as alternative identities and/or emotions, is deferred to the fine-tuning stage.
+Consequently, this technique overcomes the complexity of training a universal model with various conditions by a two-stage scheme, \ie, first train on a simple condition to establish a basic model, and then perform fast fine-tuning to adapt this model to different scenarios.
 Our key design in this part is a novel plug-and-play adapter for Parameter-Efficient Fine-Tuning (PEFT)~\cite{han2024parameter}, \texttt{X}-Adapter, which is tailored to our pipeline and allows for effective and efficient fine-tuning on emotion transfer and personalized generation.
-Our treatment on input end admits several advantages: 1) It alleviates the learning burden during pre-train stage, therefore improving the performance; 2) Built upon the advanced pre-training, the fine-tuning phase can achieve superior performance with minimal computational cost; 3) As a by-product, it further enables versatile editing during inference benefiting from flexible \texttt{X} cues, which is a capability that previous approaches~\cite{yi2023generating, chen2024diffsheg, liu2023emage} could not attain.
-For instance, we can employ multi-modal conditions within the CLIP domain~\cite{radford2021learning} to indicate the short-term emotion, which supports flexible and generalizable zero-shot editing.
-We can also define identity codes as several interpretable statistics of SMPLX~\cite{pavlakos2019expressive} to depict long-term personality.
+Specifically, our treatment on input end admits several advantages: 1) It eliminates complex conditions by training a simple basic model, which can be trained easier and more through for improved performance; 2) Leveraging the advanced pre-training, the fast fine-tuning phase requires only minimal parameter adjustments to guide the model in the desired conditional direction while maintaining excellent performance; 3) As a by-product, it further enables versatile editing during inference benefiting from flexible \texttt{X} cues, which is a capability that previous approaches~\cite{yi2023generating, chen2024diffsheg, liu2024emage} could not attain.
+For emotion, we can employ multi-modal conditions within the CLIP domain~\cite{radford2021learning} to indicate the short-term emotion, which supports flexible and generalizable zero-shot editing.
+For identity, we define identity codes as several interpretable statistics derived from the face and body parameters of SMPLX~\cite{pavlakos2019expressive} to depict long-term personality.